chess-ca/cfc-www-2020/content/players/membership/membership-fees.en.md

 ## Family Annual Memberships

-Any spouse, child, or sibling of a regular Member who 1) resides at the same address as the regular Member and 2) who purchases his or her membership at the same time as the regular Member may join the CFC at a reduced rate.
-Only the additional memberships are reduced; not the regular member's fee.
+Families with at least one (undiscounted) Adult CFC Member (Annual or Life) may purchase additional CFC memberships for a spouse, children, or siblings for a discounted fee.
+Additional memberships must be purchased at the same time as the regular Adult membership.

-A "Junior" is anyone who was born after
+A "Junior" is anyone who was born January 1,
-December 31, <span v-text="(new Date()).getFullYear() - 21"></span>.
+<span v-text="(new Date()).getFullYear() - 20"></span> or later.

 | Province of Residence | Adult | Junior |
 |----------|-------|--------|